 The investment strategy is reviewed by the Board, and implemented by the Investment Function, which hires third-party investment managers to invest the assets under the direction of the 'prudent person principle' aligned with the Investment Policy, and specific guidelines for each manager.
+The Investment Committee is established to supervise implementation of the investment policy related decisions and activities.
 A small percentage of assets are managed internally.